christophermlewis/timl/README.md

 tools in my locker

 The purpose of this repository is to store build artefacts.
 What do I mean by that?
-Well scripts, binaries, that I have used over the years to help build development environments.
+Well scripts, configs that I have used over the years to help build development environments.
 This is a practice I have used for many years now and decided that I should make it public.

 I've worked on many sorts of environments, from Windows c#.Net to Linux Ruby so there should be a good mix.